What type of accommodation is available?

 I’m pregnant, can I still use the hot tub?

 We aren’t medical professionals so cannot give an authoritative answer to this.
 From researching the internet (which as we know, should not always be trusted at face value, perhaps especially when looking into important medical questions) the general consensus seems to be ‘no’.

 We would suggest a cautious approach and wouldn’t recommend using a hot tub whilst pregnant.
-However, you should seek professional, medical advice from someone like you GP or doctor for an authoritative answer.
+However, you should seek professional, medical advice from someone like you GP or specialist doctor for an authoritative answer.

 What are the benefits of using a hot tub?

 There are said to be numerous advantages of spending time in a hot tub…the number one reason is simple – it is sure way to put a smile on your face…because it is a lot of fun!

 One of the best things about a self catering hot tub holiday is that you are free to do as you wish – there aren’t any schedules to fit into such as restaurant opening hours or dress codes which can be found on other holiday experiences.